Have you ever heard of the term “deadhead”? No, we’re not talking about the diehard fans of the band “The Grateful Dead.” So what is deadheading then?

 To deadhead a plant, you simply remove spent flowers by pinching them off or trimming them using hand pruners or scissors.
 The Felco #2 pruners are our favorite, I’ve been using them for over 35 years!

-After blooming, plants naturally begin to use energy to produce seeds.
+After blooming, plants naturally begin to use energy for seed production.
 By deadheading plants, they will direct this energy into creating new flowers instead of seeds.

-If nothing else, deadheading keeps your garden looking pretty longer.
+If nothing else, deadheading spent flower stalks and buds keeps your garden looking pretty longer.
 In this article, we will discuss deadheading in general and provide some tips to help you perform this task correctly with a variety of plants.
 Read on to learn more.